 It wasn’t too long before I noticed a few more people awkwardly waiting with luggage and knowing they had the same thought process of “is this the right place?”.
 I finally built up the courage to ask if they were with LBW Yachtlife and within a couple of minutes I had already made new long distance friends and picked myself up some free accommodation in New York!

-It wasn’t too long before the whole crew rocked up (guide included), all checked in and we were on our way too the yacht.
-With every man and his dog also checking out/in to their sailing adventures it was a little more overwhelming than I ever imagined but once we made it onto ours, there was not a care in the world.
+It wasn’t too long before the whole crew rocked up (guide included), all checked in and we were on our way to the yacht.
+With every man and his dog also checking out/in of their sailing adventures it was a little more overwhelming than I ever imagined but once we made it onboard, there was not a care in the world.

 I dumped my luggage and may have become a little distracted by how comfortable the bed was, but orientation was waiting so I had to drag myself away.

 Up on the top deck, reality had not yet set in that this was our life for the next week, even after being ‘serenaded’ by our tour guide while sipping on our welcome drinks.

 The Yachtlife party had begun as we set sail to Bol!
 Not a particularly long trip yet still flies by when you are groovin’ in the Croatian sunshine, but it was long enough for it to be dark upon our arrival.